ISU Junior Grand Prix of Figure Skating Final

 The ISU Junior Grand Prix of Figure Skating Final is an international figure skating competition sanctioned by the International Skating Union (ISU).
 It is the final event of the ISU Junior Grand Prix of Figure Skating (JGP), a series of international competitions exclusively for junior-level skaters.
 Medals are awarded in men's singles, women's singles, pair skating, and ice dance.
 Skaters earn points based on their results at the qualifying competitions each season, and the top skaters or teams in each discipline are invited to then compete at the Junior Grand Prix of Figure Skating Final.
 Since 2008, the Junior Grand Prix of Figure Skating Final has been held concurrently with the senior-level Grand Prix of Figure Skating Final.

-Mao Shimada of Japan currently holds the record for winning the most Junior Grand Prix Final titles in women's singles (with three).
+Mao Shimada of Japan currently holds the record for winning the most Junior Grand Prix Final titles in women's singles (with four).
 Three teams are tied for winning the most titles in pair skating (with two each): Julia Obertas and Dmytro Palamarchuk of Ukraine, Sui Wenjing and Han Cong of China, and Zhang Dan and Zhang Hao of China.
 Anastasia Mishina has also won two titles in pairs, but with two different partners.
 Two teams are tied for winning the most titles in ice dance: Ksenia Monko and Kirill Khaliavin of Russia and Anna Yanovskaya and Sergey Mozgov of Russia.
 Maxim Shabalin of Russia has also won two titles in ice dance, but with two different partners.
 No one skater holds the record in men's singles as there has been a unique champion each time the competition has been held.